avullo/getting_and_cleaning_data_course_project/README.md

 #### Description

 A script to automatically transform data collected from the accelerometers from the Samsung Galaxy S smartphone into a tidy dataset.
-Please read CodeBook.md for a description of the he variables, the data, and any transformations performed to clean up the data.
+Please read CodeBook.md for a description of the variables, the data, and any transformations performed to clean up the data.

 #### Usage